xin-hedera/hedera-mirror-node/docs/database/README.md

    keep the importer down on the source for the length of the migration)
 7. If you created a clone in step 6, you may now restart the importer on the source.
-8. Populate correct values for the source and target configuration in the [migration.config](/hedera-mirror-importer/src/main/resources/db/scripts/v2/migration.config).
+8. Populate correct values for the source and target configuration in the [migration.config](/importer/src/main/resources/db/scripts/v2/migration.config).
 The source should be the source from step 5.
-9. Run the [migration.sh](/hedera-mirror-importer/src/main/resources/db/scripts/v2/migration.sh) script.
+9. Run the [migration.sh](/importer/src/main/resources/db/scripts/v2/migration.sh) script.
 Due to the time it will take to complete the migration, it is recommended to run the script in a way that doesn't require your terminal session to remain open (e.g. `./migration.sh > migration.log 2> migration-error.log & disown`)
 10. Update the mirror node configuration to point to the new Citus DB and enable the importer.
-If you have modified the configuration of any checksums for repeatable migrations under `hedera.mirror.importer.migration`, you must make sure this configuration remains the same in the new cluster.
+If you have modified the configuration of any checksums for repeatable migrations under `hiero.mirror.importer.migration`, you must make sure this configuration remains the same in the new cluster.
 11. If you did not create a clone in step 6, you may now restart the importer process on the source.